 The DMH Heart Score is a simple 20-minute CT scan that detects calcium present in your heart’s arteries.
 Your “score” reveals the presence of calcium deposits in your coronary arteries The higher the score, the more at risk you are for developing heart disease or even sudden death.

-You do not need a doctor’s referral for the DMH Heart Score.
+The DMH Heart Score is only $39 and you do not need a doctor’s referral.
 However, you are encouraged to discuss your score results with your primary care doctor.
 Knowing your score will help your doctor determine further testing, prevention or correction.

 KNOW YOUR RISKS